Volkswagen starts bookings for SUV T-Roc in India priced at Rs 21.35 lakh

-NEW DELHI: German auto major Volkswagen on Wednesday commenced bookings for the second batch of its SUV T-Roc in India priced at Rs 21.35 lakh (ex-showroom) as part of its plans to launch four SUVs in the country this year.
+NEW DELHI, Mar 31: German auto major Volkswagen on Wednesday commenced bookings for the second batch of its SUV T-Roc in India priced at Rs 21.35 lakh (ex-showroom) as part of its plans to launch four SUVs in the country this year.

 Volkswagen Passenger Cars India said customer deliveries of the T-Roc will start from May 2021.